Santroller/Santroller/wiring_guides/peripheral.md

 sort: 7
 ---
 # Peripheral controllers (Pi Pico Only)
 This firmware has a concept of a peripheral controller.
-This allows you to connect four wires between two Pi Picos, which can allow for connecting inputs or RGB Leds over connectors with limited pins.
+This allows for using a second Pi Pico as a secondary controller which can then be connected to LEDs or inputs.
 This is useful for Guitars and Turntables, as it allows for wiring frets in a responsive way over a limited number of pins.
 Note that the peripheral feature uses I2C, so it can actually share pins with a DJ Hero Turntable Platter, or a GH5 Guitar neck.

 ```danger
 LEDs require 5 volts, but most I2C devices run on 3.3 volts.
 This means if you intend to share pins with a DJ Hero Turntable Platter, or a GH5 guitar neck, you will need to redirect power for that device to the peripheral's 3.3v output, as we need a 5 volt signal sent to the peripheral.